agross/immich-duplicates/README.md

 Find image duplicates in Immich.

 1. Install [findimagedupes](https://gitlab.com/opennota/findimagedupes).
+   Alternatively, you may use docker as outlined in the next step.

 1. Run is against your Immich thumbnails directory scanning the large JPEG thumbnails.